canonical/datahub-k8s-operator/CONTRIBUTING.md

 We are interested in the first IP address in the list, in this case `10.150.222.16`.

-Second, get the IP adress of your `datahub` application, run this in the `multipass` instance:
+Second, get the IP address of your `datahub` application, run this in the `multipass` instance:
 ```shell
 ubuntu@charm-dev:~$ juju status
 Model        Controller  Cloud/Region        Version  SLA          Timestamp